 Fire at Hobson’s Timber Yard

 Hobson’s timber yard had two serious fires.
-In the case of the first fire it was alleged that in view of the circumstances of that time it was likely to have been an act carried out by the suffragists in Bedford.
+In the case of the first fire, on 19th August 1913, it was alleged that in view of the circumstances of that time, it was likely to have been an act carried out by the suffragists in Bedford.

-On the 19th August 1913, men employed by the Bedford Corporation were at work felling trees on the rink island about 4 a.m.
-About 5.40 a.m., they saw smoke coming from Hobson’s Timber yard.
+On that day, men employed by the Bedford Corporation were at work felling trees on the rink island about 4 a.m.
+About 5.40 a.m., they saw smoke coming from Hobson’s timber yard.
 The fire was coming from a large shed filled with deal battens.
 The men ran to the spot and found timbers burning in a gap about halfway in the piles of battens.
 They filled buckets of water from the river and poured upon the fire to damp down the flames.
 The fire brigade came soon after and quickly put out the fire.

 The police inspected the scene of the fire, and found two empty string bags at different points, and a quantity of cotton wool, firelighters, paper, and lumps of rosin placed among the timber, which smelt of petrol.
 There was also a quantity of cotton wool soaked with petrol twined in and out among the timber.
 Charred fragments of oily paper and sacking were also among the debris.
 All the materials and timbers were soaked in oil.